 Once you learn about the reasons behind “resistance,” use that information to adapt the change, provide needed training, or review potential roadblocks.
 Acting on the source of the response increases the chances the change will succeed.

 Lesson 7: People change to retain something they value.

 The second day after I introduced the new bed, Pudge followed me to the office but stopped at the door.
 I enticed her onto the new bed with a biscuit.
 She stepped gingerly onto the bed, picked up the biscuit and left.
 We repeated this routine for three days.
-Finally, after four days spent alone in the hall, she came into the office—not because she liked the bed, but because she wanted to be close to her human.
+Finally, after four days alone in the hall, she came into the office.
+She still disliked the bed, but her desire to be close to her human overweighed that.

 That’s true for people, too.
 Most people don’t change because there’s a good argument for a change, or even when there’s overwhelming data supporting the reasons to change (witness the number of people who still smoke cigarettes).
 People change to retain something they value.
 It may be an association with people or the organization.
 It may be a steady paycheck.
 Take time to find out what people value and how the change relates to what they value.

-So what does my experience with Pudge and her new dog bed teach us about change?
+So what does my experience with Miss Pudge and her new dog bed teach us about change?
 Lack of enthusiasm for a change proposal may not mean it’s a bad idea.
-But it’s a good indication that there’s work left to be done in introducing the idea, understanding what people value, and incorporating their ideas.
+But it indicates there’s work left to be done in introducing the idea, understanding what people value, and incorporating their ideas.